Ironman — A Woman’s Continued Advocacy for Her Son

 I have 37 reasons and I will tell you about all of them.

 The first 36 reasons are easy.
-Of the 62 teammates who I dared to wear spandex in front of for the year of training, 36 of them have Type 1 diabetes.
-The largest number of T1Ds ever to participate in a single IRONMAN adventure, they pushed the limits not only that day, but also for a remarkable year of early morning lake swims, lunch-hour runs and Saturday-filled cycling, all in preparation for showing their friends, their family and the rest of the world that people with diabetes can do anything.
+Of the 62 teammates who I dared to wear spandex in front of for the year of training, 36 of them have type 1 diabetes.
+The largest number of people with type 1 diabetes (T1Ds) ever to participate in a single IRONMAN adventure, they pushed the limits not only that day, but also for a remarkable year of early morning lake swims, lunch-hour runs and Saturday-filled cycling, all in preparation for showing their friends, their family and the rest of the world that people with diabetes can do anything.

 Every single athlete has snapshots that will always stand out.
-I recall the medical table that I’d arranged with the IRONMAN medical director for each of the athletes to place their diabetes pumps, cgms, low supplies, etc. Mollie Busby, Riding On Insulin’s Executive Director, and her husband, Sean Busby, ROI’s founder, are at the helm of the medical table wishing good luck to each athlete as they slip nervously into the water with 2,500 of their best friends.
+I recall the medical table that I’d arranged with the IRONMAN medical director for each of the athletes to place their diabetes pumps, continuous glucose monitors (CGMs), low supplies, etc. Mollie Busby, Riding On Insulin’s executive director and her husband, Sean Busby, ROI’s founder, are at the helm of the medical table wishing good luck to each athlete as they slip nervously into the water with 2,500 of their best friends.
 After a pep talk from my 22-year-old daughter, Samantha, I enter the water, too.

 When we start the 112-mile bike through fields and woods and hills, it is astounding to me how many “ROI” fans are standing along the side of the road, mile after mile, in red “crew” shirts screaming, “GO ROI!”
 It’s at about mile 60 I realize that people we don’t know are now screaming at us in encouragement as they see bike after bike going by with ROI teammates pushing to the finish.
 It is later that we find out that social media was lighting up with, “Who is this ‘ROI’ and how do we get on their team?”